nhsd-exeter/dos-comparison-tool/README.md

 ### Local UI Development

 To start the UI in development mode, run the following command.
 It assumes that you have already `tx-mfa` authenticated into the nonprod AWS account.
+This will deploy/refresh the necessary AWS components and then initiate a local development server.

     make ui-start PROFILE=dev

+Note: A `make clean` must be run after switching branches to ensure Terraform will apply to correct backend

+### Upgrade UI Dependencies

+To upgrade UI dependencies you can either use Dependabot which creates Pull Requests to upgrade individual libraries.
+Otherwise run the following commands:

+    cd application/ui
+    yarn dependency-update
+    yarn dedupe
+    // Run Tests

 ## Testing